-The contaminant compounds listed in Table 1 above are the known contaminants of concern identified during a previous environmental investigation at the property.
+The contaminant compounds identified in Section 4.0 above are the known contaminants of concern identified during a previous environmental investigation at the property.
 Disturbance of soil could potentially expose personnel to these compounds and/or additional constituents not yet identified.